PROTECTING NEW ART PURCHASES

 - Supplies Needed

-Cardboard and blankets can be used to protect the artwork.
+Cardboard, blankets, and bubble wrap can be used to protect the artwork.

 - Transportation Insurance